RemyPaulJr/notes/aws/data engineer cert/Storage/S3 Performance.md

 	- recommended for files > 100MB, must use for files > 5GB
 	- can help parallelize uploads (speed up transfers)
 - Transfer Accerlation
-	- Increase transfer speed by transfer
+	- Increase transfer speed by transferring file to an AWS edge location which will forward the data to the S3 bucket in the target region
+	- compatible with multi-part upload

+Byte-Range Fetches
+- parallelixz